A necessary prepping mindset begins with each of us as individuals.

 The military doesn’t do fitness because everyone enjoys it.
 The military requires fitness because it’s what’s needed and improves the chances to overcome adverse situations.

 If you’re not fit, consider getting back in shape.
 First, get a checkup from your doctor.
-Let your doc know that you want to begin to exercise again.
+Let your doctor know that you want to begin to exercise again.
 Once you get the okay, then get after it.

 Train Like You Fight